gilbarbara/react-joyride/README.md

 - `autorun` {boolean} - Starts the tour with the first tooltip opened.

+### this.joyride.next()

+Call this method to programmatically advance to the next step of the tour.

 ### this.joyride.stop()

 Call this method to stop/pause the tour.
+Call `this.joyride.start(true)` to restart.

 ### this.joyride.reset(restart)